creek-service/multi-module-template/README.md

 ### Creating a new repo from the template

 1. Click the "Use this template" button on the main page and provide a name
+2. Import the new repo into Coveralls.io and grab the `COVERALLS_REPO_TOKEN`, setting this as a secret on the new repo.
-2. Customise the files in the new repo:
+3. Customise the files in the new repo:
    1. Replace the `template` repo name with the name of the new project.
       Each place is marked with a `ChangeMe` comment.
    2. Replace the [`example`](example) module with the repos first module.
    3. Replace this README.md
-   4. Commit changes.
+   4. Commit changes as a PR (so you can test the PR build works!)
-3. Configure the main branch for the new repo:
+4. Configure the main branch for the new repo:
    1. `build` and `coverage/coveralls` status checks are required before a PR can be merged.
    2. `Require approvals` is ticked.

+<< TODO:  Add steps to configure the new repo in Github....>>

 ### Gradle commands